sulami/blog/input/content/about.md

 kind = "page"
 ---

-I'm a Robin Schroer, a human, located on the third planet, Sol system, Orion-Cygnus arm, Milky Way, Virgo supercluster.
+I am Robin Schroer, a human, located on the third planet, Sol system, Orion-Cygnus arm, Milky Way, Virgo supercluster.

 Sometimes I produce sequences of characters that can be meaningfully interpreted by humans and/or computers.